 Bomber Wing at Banak near North Cape on 2 May.
 Includes aerial

-photographs taken from a German aircraft and the stories of survivors of the SS Cape Corso.
+photographs taken from one of the German aircraft and the stories of survivors of the SS Cape Corso which sank withing minutes.

 After 16 long dreary days at the Russian naval base of Polyarny on the Kola inlet Venomous escorted return convoy QP.12 and saw the rocket boosted launch of Flying Officer John Kenadal's Hurricat from HMS Empire Morn, his successful attack on a German aircraft and his death when he parachuted out too late after his plane nose dived into the sea.
 Venomous